1973 W. Rawlins Road, Elizabeth IL 61028

 It is our sincere hope this will increase your awareness of township government.
 Please take the opportunity to browse through this web site and become better informed about what we do to serve you.

 Township government got its start in North America in 1636 and is the oldest form of government on the North American continent.
-In Illinois, township government held its first elections a century and a half ago after their creation by Constitution in 1848.
+In Illinois, township government held its first elections over a century and a half ago after their creation by Constitution in 1848.

 Located in the northwest corner of Illinois in Jo Daviess County, the first recorded meeting of Guilford Township was conducted April 5th, 1853, and held at the home of James D. Rawlins.
 The historic original town hall was built in 1886.
 In the winter it was heated with a wood-burning stove.
 There was no indoor plumbing.
 Eventually it was removed from the site after a new town hall was built.
 The old town hall was later struck by lightning and burned to the ground.

 The new, larger town hall and garage was built in 1985 and is located on Rawlins Road, named after the Rawlins family who were among the earliest settlers.
 John A. Rawlins was born in Galena in 1831.
 He was appointed Clerk to record the proceedings of the first Guilford Township meeting.
 He studied law, was admitted to the bar in 1854, was a Major General in the War of the Rebellion (known as the Civil War), was later appointed Secretary of War by President Ulysses S. Grant, but died shortly after that.